kazimuth/tendon/DESIGN.md

 -> special trick for handling cross-library deps

 -> will be handled if we handle reexports correctly
+    -> must *always* access items through their reexported paths, not through their original paths, which may not be accessible
+    -> however, should only generate bindings once for every type

 - storing data behind pointers vs storing data in-line
   - cross-rust compatibility?